PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day2.md

 After some setbacks in the 1970s and 1980s, also referred to as the AI winters, the field of AI has seen rapid advancements due to, among others, the introduction of deep learning, big data and artificial general intelligence in the early 2000s.

-__1.1a__ Watch the video on the History of AI by YouTube´s AI with Alex.
+__2.1a__ Watch the video on the History of AI by YouTube´s AI with Alex.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JjQGKSOTHa4?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-*Video 1.
+*Video 2.
 History of AI by YouTube´s AI with Alex.*

-__1.1b__ Read the article ['The Ancient Quest for AI'](http://intelligentstory.com/the-quest-for-ai.html) by Valerie Morignat and/or Chapter 1.3 of AIMA (p.35-45).
+__2.1b__ Read the article ['The Ancient Quest for AI'](http://intelligentstory.com/the-quest-for-ai.html) by Valerie Morignat and/or Chapter 1.3 of AIMA (p.35-45).

-__1.1c__ Find, and describe one 'milestone' in the history of AI.
+__2.1c__ Find, and describe one 'milestone' in the history of AI.
 Be creative, so no 'milestones' by Alan Turing!
-No worries, we are going to extensively discuss his accomplishments in DataLab 2 :smiley:
+No worries, we are going to extensively discuss his accomplishments in DataLab 1, Week 2 :smiley:

 ***

-### 1.2 Alan Turing
+### 2.2 Alan Turing

 The rise of artificial intelligence forces us to rethink what robots mean to society and what their role is to be.
 They are far better at arithmetic, but are they really as intelligent as us?
 What constitutes intelligence?
 And should we fear being replaced by these digital machines in the future?
 Alan Turing was the first to examine the relationship between humans and digital machines.